quicwg/wg-materials/charter/charter.md

-The working group will specify how QUIC stream multiplexing and other application-oriented extensions (e.g. Datagram) can be adapted to work over a secure, reliable, and bidirectional byte stream substrate.
-No effort will be made to enable insecure substrates.
+The working group will specify how QUIC stream multiplexing and other application-oriented extensions (e.g. Datagram) can be adapted to work over a reliable and bidirectional byte stream substrate.
+When the substrate is insecure, TLS will be the default security provider; no effort will be made to enable unprotected communication without a security provider.